tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

  * Now that we have defined our variables for our contract's values, we can create a function to set them.

  * Remember, we have to specify the data type of the parameters as well.
-We can't get away with ambiguity here as we can in Python!
+We can't get away with ambiguity here, like we can in Python!

  * Pay close attention to the keyword `memory` in front of the `newCoin` variable.

- * The reason we specify that the string is stored in `memory` is that strings are a more complex and thus more expensive data type than integers and addresses, and the EVM requires you to specify where it is stored.
+ * The reason we specify that the string is stored in `memory` is that strings are a more complex (and thus more expensive) data type than integers and addresses, and the EVM requires you to specify where it is stored.

  * While we operate on the string (like passing it in from a parameter), we can store it in `memory` and use less `gas` than storing a string normally.